josejhkim/tp/docs/DeveloperGuide.md

 This command ensures that seating arrangements stay flexible and reflect any changes to the event setup.

-<div style="page-break-after: always;"></div>

-This section describes some noteworthy details on how certain features are implemented.

 ### `addPersonToTable` Command

 The `addPersonToTable`  allows a user to assign a specific guest to a specific table within the currently active wedding.